anoma/anoma-blog/isaac/controllers.md

 ## Conclusion
 The anoma ecosystem will feature digital resources which can easily transfer across mutually-distrusting instances.
 Our controller tag infrastructure allows applications to make specific guarantees about their resources.
-By maintianing CCT, applications can use resources whose controllers they trust, and be sure they're working with serializable resource histories, ruling out double-consumes.
+By maintaining CCT, applications can use resources whose controllers they trust, and be sure they're working with serializable resource histories, ruling out double-consumes.

 Our infrastructure allows controllers to endorse one another with detailed proofs, but crucially, this can be done _out of band_, and does not depend on the number or frequency of resource transfers between them.
 Controllers can periodically check each other regardless of transfer activity.